-- Registration for classes requires: - 1.
-All admission contingencies be fulfilled. - a.
-Admission contingencies include proof of medical insurance coverage and any other institutional requirements.
+- 1. All admission contingencies be fulfilled. - Admission contingencies include proof of medical insurance coverage and any other institutional requirements.
 Students may enroll in the Student Health Insurance Plan to satisfy the insurance requirement. - 2.
 Financial aid clearance from the Financial Aid Office. - 3.
 Completion of all new student paperwork.